19hours/sg-statutes/Acts/Companies Act.md

 [13/87]

 (4) If a report is given to the Court under subsection (3) that the meeting has declined to approve the judicial manager’s proposals (with or without modifications), the Court may by order discharge the judicial management order and make such consequential provision as it thinks fit, or adjourn the hearing conditionally or unconditionally, or make an interim order or any other order that it thinks fit.
-A copy of any order of Court made under this subsection shall be published in an English and Chinese local daily newspaper.
+A copy of any order of Court made under this subsection shall be published in an English local daily newspaper.

 [13/87]

+[Act 15 of 2017 wef 23/05/2017]

 (5) Where the judicial management order is discharged, the judicial manager shall immediately send to the Registrar a copy of the order effecting the discharge.